allysonvasquez/Python-Basics/README.md

 * [Dictionaries](Python-Basics/1-Programming-Basics/Dictionaries.py)
   - Notes on dictionaries that cover its syntax and methods

+Future projects/topics for this section:
+- OOP
+- Libraries

 ## Automating Tasks
 This section will cover topics that are unfamiliar to me.
 There will be a mix of in-depth notes and practice projects.
 My goal in this section is to fully understand web scraping (just a personal interest that I've been wanting to get into🥺).